-L603 Store Current Adjustment and Move - L603 (NPSE) Stores the current adjustment and moves the map axis to the specified map increment.
+L603 Store Current Adjustment and Move - L603 (NPSE)

+Stores the current adjustment and moves the map axis to the specified map increment.
+N is next, P

+previous, S is start, and E is end.
+The default move is to the next map increment position.

+L604 Move Map Axis By Increment - Leo4 (NPSE)

+Moves the map axis to the specified map increment.
 N is next, P is previous, S is start, and E is end.
 The default move is to the next map increment position.

-L604 Move Map Axis By Increment - L604 (NPSE) Moves the map axis to the specified map increment.
-N is next, P is previous, S is start, and E is end.
-The default move is to the next map increment cosition.
-L605 Store Current Adjustment Stores the current adjustment.
-L800 Disable Probe LBOO Disables the probe. orecases the press.
-L801 Enable Probe Enables the probe.
-L802 Scan Given Rectangle - L802 X# Y# I# Scans a given rectangle XY with an increment of I in and up/down, and side-to-side style scan.
-(Use automatic scan).
-1803 Scan Given Rectangle - L803 X# Y# I# 2003 Scans a given rectangle XY with an increment of I in an up/down style scan.
-L810 Scan Sice (Drop-off Detection) - L810 FILENAME.EXT X# Y# I# K# Digitizes a slice (line), either in X direction, or Y direction and saves the points to a text file.
-If a drop-off is encountered, or distance stated in X or Y is reached, the slice is saved and the scan is ended.
-Only one axi can be scanned at a time: X or Y. Uses up/down, and side-to-side probe type.
-FILENAME.EXT - replace with your filename.
-Do not surround with quotation marks.
+L605 Store Current Adjustment

+Stores the current adjustment.

+L800 Disable Probe

+Disables the probe.

+L801 Enable Probe

+Enables the probe.

+·

+L802 Scan Given Rectangle - L802 X# Y# I#

+Scans a given rectangle XY with an increment of I in and up/down, and side-to-side style scan.
+(Use

+automatic scan).

+L803 Scan Given Rectangle - L803 X# Y# I#

+Scans a given rectangle XY with an increment of I in an up/down style scan.

+L810 Scan Silce (Drop-off Detection) - L810 FILENAME.EXT X# Y# I# K#

+Digitizes a slice (line), either in X direction, or Y direction and saves the points to a text file.
+If a drop-off is

+encountered, or distance stated in X or Y is reached, the slice is saved and the scan is ended.
+Only one axis

+can be scanned at a time; X or Y. Uses up/down, and side-to-side probe type.

 X# - is the actual X axis distance that you want the probe to travel looking for an edge.
-If it finds one, the file is saved and the scan ends.
-Y# - works like X#, except on the Y axis. - is the maximum increment for the horizontal axis.
-K# - is the vertical increment (how high the probe raises).
-K# - is the vertical increment (now high the prope raises).
-L820 Disable axisadi Disables automatic axis position adjustment.
-L821 Enable axisadi LULI Enables automatic axis position adjustment.
-Limit Switch Debounce - L901 D# L901 L901 Changes the limit switch debounce.
+If it finds one, the file

+is saved and the scan ends.

+Y# - works like X#, except on the Y axis.

+I# - is the maximum increment for the horizontal axis.

+K# - is the vertical increment (now high the probe raises).

+Pleable edeed

+1820 LiseLite at asset.

+Disackes automatic axis position adjustment.

+L821 Enable axisadj

+Enables automatic axis position adjustment.

+L901 Limit Switch Debounce - L901 D#

+Changes the limit switch debounce.
 D# can be 1-30.

+L910 Disable G-Code Line Display

+L910 Disable G-Code Line Display Disabling G-Code display when running large G-Code files can reduce CPU and memory usage resulting in

-L901 L910 Changes the limit switch debounce.
-D# can be 1-30.
-Disable G-Code Line Display Disabling G-Code display when running large G-Code files can reduce CPU and memory usage resulting in
+L910 Disable G-Code Line Display Disabling G-Code display when running large G-Code files can reduce CPU and memory usage resulting in better overall computer system performance.

+L911

-L911 Enable G-Code Line Display Enable G-Code Line Display Enabling G-Code display when running large G-Code files can increase CPU and memory usage resulting in worse overall computer system performance
+Enable G-Code Line Display Enabling G-Code display when running large G-Code files can increase CPU and memory usage resulting in worse overall computer system performance.